Connect with a certified trainer for free

 • Steroid Injections: Corticosteroid injections (anti-inflammatory agents) can reduce swelling and pain.

-• Physical Therapy: Gentle exercises can help reduce stiffness and increase mobility in your finger.
+• Physical Therapy: Gentle exercises can help reduce stiffness and increase mobility in your finger and alleviate tendon sheath pain.

 Try these exercises to help address your condition: